ARTS-Laboratory/flowthrough-water-quality-monitoring-system/system_development/README.md

 Variations of the flow through the water quality system are being developed.
 Named after lakes in South Carolina

 ## Keowee
-A flow-through water quality monitoring system that measures PH, TDS, Water Temperature, and ambient Temperature.
+A flow-through water quality monitoring system that measures PH, TDS, water temperature, and ambient temperature.

 ## Moultrie
 A flow-through water quality monitoring system that integrates nuclear magnetic resonance monitoring and measures PH, TDS, water temperature, and ambient temperature.